helm/charts/stable/magic-namespace/README.md

 ## Uninstalling the Chart

-Deleting a release of a Magic Namespace will _not_ delete the namespace.
+Deleting a release of a Magic Namespace will _not_ delete the namespace, unless you have used the optional ```namespace``` setting.
 It will only delete the Tiller, service accounts, role bindings, etc. from that namespace.
 This is actually desirable behavior, as anything the team has deployed within that namespace is likely to be unaffected, though further deployments to and management of that namespace will not be possible by anyone other than the cluster operator.

+If you have used the ```namespace``` setting, deleting the release will cleanup all releases deployed with the tiller in the Magic Namespace, along with the namespace.
+If other tillers, such as the one in ```kube-system``` have deployed charts into the Magic Namespace, they will get orphaned when the namespace is removed, but they can still be removed with the standard ```helm delete <name> --purge``` command.

 ```bash
 $ helm delete foo --purge